Allomerus decemarticulatus: Predatory behavior

-This amazingly gruesome predatory behavior is a great example of a collaboration between solitary and cooperative predation.
+This predatory behavior is a great example of a collaboration between solitary and cooperative predation.
 The first ant will initially act alone in her predation, but after that other ants will come and join in the hunt, and still other will travel back to the domatia to recruit even more ants to aid in holding down and eventually dismembering the prey.
 This also demonstrates how much more effective a group of individuals can be than an individual working on its own.
 A single ant would never be able to kill such large prey; they are only able to do so by incorporating communication and cooperation.

 This predatory behavior is very effective against the relatively large prey that the ants consume.
 Dejean and other researchers (2001) tested the limits of its effectiveness by exposing the ants to termites and grasshoppers, which are about 40 and 142.2 times the size of the worker ants, respectively.
 So a single Allomerus decemarticulatus worker restraining a grasshopper is about the equivalence of a 175-pound person holding down a struggling 25,000 pound object that is actively trying to escape.
 When the termites were exposed, each was captured by the ants; none got away.
 However, with grasshoppers, all were seized by at least one leg, but out of the 20 introduced, five were captured completely, 12 escaped but lost their leg that was clasped on to by the worker, and seven jumped away.

 Any prey that has the ability to jump or fly away will always be more effective in escaping than non-flying insects like the termites.
 However, many times those that do escape will still lose a leg or other appendage in the process, like 60% of the grasshoppers in this experiment.
 Because the prey is so much larger than the ants, even just getting this one appendage as a food source is a victory.
 For example, a hind leg of a grasshopper is still about 12.4 times the size of a single ant and a great resource in itself.